MasoudFallahpour/ReleaseTracker/README.md

 If you want to track the latest version of AndroidX libraries then take a look at [Jetpack Release Tracker](https://github.com/lmj0011/jetpack-release-tracker).

+# Contributing
+Pull requests are welcome!
+If you have a feature request or bug report, please open a new issue so I can track it.

 License
 =======